aharvard/mcp_aharvard/README.md

 ### Building for Production

-Build the React app to the `public` folder:
+Build the React app:

 ```bash
 pnpm build
 ```

-The built files will be in the `public` directory, ready for deployment.
+The built files will be ready for deployment on Netlify.

+## Available Demos

+### Weather Demo (`/get-weather`)

+Test the weather tool with real API calls to Open-Meteo.
+Demonstrates how to integrate external APIs with MCP-UI components.

+### Seat Selection (`/pick-seat`)

+Interactive seat picker with visual feedback.
+Shows how to create complex interactive UI components that can be embedded in MCP clients.

+### UI Actions (`/ui-actions`)

+Test different types of MCP-UI message actions including tool calls, prompts, links, intents, and notifications.

+### Toast Notifications (`/toast-demo`)

+Demonstrate toast notification patterns for user feedback in MCP-UI applications.

 ## MCP Integration

-This project includes MCP (Model Context Protocol) integration through Express serverless functions.
+This project includes MCP (Model Context Protocol) integration through Express serverless functions, specifically designed for MCP-UI components.

 ### Using as a Goose Extension